MicrosoftDocs/sql-docs/docs/carbon/tutorial-backup-health-sql-server.md

 ## Prerequisites
 Follow [Get Started with Carbon](./get-started-sql-server.md)

-## Bring your own Insight query: View Top 5 slowest queries
+## Bring your own Insight query: View Top five slowest queries
 [step overview]
-In this tutorial, we will use Query Store feature ...[give a brief explaination and link to QDS]
+In this tutorial, we use Query Store feature ...[give a brief explanation and link to QDS]

 1. Enable Query Store on TutorialDB by executing following query.